-The new Tundra includes more safety features than the others, along with more storage compartments and interior utility, while the Ram is sorely outdated, especially inside (it’s set to be replaced by an all-new 2009 truck).
+The Toyota Tundra includes more safety features than other trucks, along with more storage compartments and interior utility, though the materials inside aren't top-notch.

 Get FREE Dealer Quotes

 |2009 Chevrolet Silverado 1500Browse Used Listings||2008 Ford F-150Browse Used Listings||2007 Toyota TundraBrowse Used Listings|

 |14 MPG City / 21 MPG Hwy||13 MPG City / 20 MPG Hwy||14 MPG City / 20 MPG Hwy|